-A&E are attentive to the transfer of energy between mediums – how movement can generate sound and sonic ideas and how sound can manifest in movement – and how these transfers can disrupt and transform feeling states – emotions, moods, mental orientations.
-Embodied and psychoacoustic landscapes materialise; processes for solo dance making overlap with digital and vocal techniques for composing sound.
-A&E prioritise interrogating how communication and connection happen in these spaces and how they might facilitate empathic relationships with their audiences.
+A&E are attentive to the transfer of energy between mediums – how movement can generate sound and how sonic ideas become embodied and transformed through movement – and how sensorial transference can shift emotions and moods, repositioning mental orientations.
+Embodied and psychoacoustic landscapes materialise as processes for solo dance making and sound composition overlap.
+A&E interrogate how communication and connection happens in performance spaces and how they might facilitate empathic relationships with audiences.
 Generating knowledge around these ideas – unimpeded by language and hyper accelerated technological environments – is a core concern.
-A&E explore intimacy and the permeability of emergent relationships, creating hospitable environments for audiences – who can choose to respond to the invitation – leave your vessels? – or not.
-A&E are Adam Moore and Esme Lewis-Gartside.
+A&E explore the permeability of intimacy, cultivating hospitable environments for emergent relationships.
+Pouring out from familiar modes of communication, they search for and push into new forms of communication.
+A&E were joined in their 2020 iteration by artist and collaborator Kaivalya Brewerton, following prior performance research at Guest Projects.
+AEK are Adam Moore, Esme Lewis Gartside and Kaivalya Brewerton.